Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose the Macy's Sofa?

 Start with seat depth and your default posture.
-If you sit upright with a laptop, a moderate depth tends to keep your hips and lower back more naturally stacked; if you sprawl, deeper seats feel more forgiving.
+If you sit upright with a laptop, a moderate depth usually keeps your hips and lower back in a cleaner position.
+If you sprawl, deeper seats feel more forgiving.

-Next, measure a sofa’s footprint against your room: large sectionals reward open space, while compact sofas keep walkways from feeling tight.
-Finally, be honest about upholstery maintenance—wipe-down materials are simpler than strict spot-clean rules if you have kids, pets, or frequent guests.
-In this set, Jollene is the easiest fit for petite loungers and mixed-height households; Myriem is a plush, low-fuss daily driver; Radley is the hosting and sprawl anchor; and Nevio is the recline-first TV pick.
+Next, measure a sofa against your room, doorways, and walking paths.
+Large sectionals reward open space; compact sofas keep traffic flow easier.
+Finally, be honest about upholstery maintenance.
+In this set, Jollene is the easiest fit for smaller rooms and mixed-height households, Myriem is the low-fuss plush option, Radley is the hosting and sprawl anchor, and Nevio is the recline-first TV pick.

 Limitations

-These Macy’s picks lean into comfort and visual presence, so the trade-offs tend to show up in breathability, posture precision, and long-term ease of ownership.
-Radley isn’t forgiving in small rooms or for frequent rearranging.
+These Macy’s picks lean toward comfort and visual presence, so the trade-offs show up in breathability, posture precision, and long-term ease of ownership.
+Radley is not forgiving in small rooms.
 Jollene can feel too soft in the back for strict upright work.
-Myriem’s attached cushions reduce day-to-day adjustability and rotation.
-Nevio needs clearance planning, access to power, and a willingness to live with a more complex mechanism.
+Myriem’s attached cushions reduce adjustability and rotation.
+Nevio needs clearance, power access, and comfort with a more complex mechanism.

 Macy's Sofa Vs. Alternatives